-Toledo is an historic city in central Spain, located about 70km south of Madrid.
+Toledo is an historic city in central Spain, located about 70km south of Madrid (map).
 Its impressive history goes all the way back to Roman times and through the centuries, Toledo became a centre of commerce, law and literature for the Visigoths, and later under the rule of Arabs and Castilians.
 In 1986, the city was declared a UNESCO World Heritage site for its extensive cultural and monumental heritage and historical co-existence of Christian, Muslim and Jewish cultures.
 The legacy of these religions are very visible till this day, making Toledo a fascinating city to explore.
-The Toledo Cathedral takes centre-stage and is a must-see for any visitor, but a stroll around Toledo to discover the city’s other historic gems and is absolutely rewarding!
-I highly recommend spending a night or more; there are so many things to do in Toledo, and wandering its cobblestone streets and lanes in the evenings, when all the day-trippers have gone, is a magical experience.
+The Cathedral takes centre-stage and is a must-see for any visitor, but a stroll to discover the city’s other historic gems is absolutely rewarding!
+I highly recommend spending a night or more; there are so many things to do in Toledo.
+Furthermore, wandering its cobblestone streets and lanes in the evenings, when all the day-trippers have gone, is a magical experience.

 1. Visit the Toledo Cathedral